dtsp-smart-meter/client/README.md

 # SmartMeter Client

-Python PyQT client for the Smart Meter.
+Python PyQT5 client for the Smart Meter.